The Nulling Interferometry Cryogenic Experiment (NICE): Architecture, requirements, and preliminary warm precursor results: Outlook

 \subsection{Broadband nulling of unpolarized light on the Warm Bench}

 The required null has to be achieved with unpolarized light, a broadband source or multiple monochromatic sources, and in both outputs of the beam combiner, while retaining a throughput of more than \SI{34}{\percent}.

+Sufficiently deep nulls with broadband unpolarized light have been achieved before, for example on the ANT \cite{Peters_2008} with an Adaptive Nuller, and preliminary internal raytracing studies indicate that this should be achievable on the Warm Bench without an adaptive nuller for restricted wavelength ranges with $\approx$ \SI{1}{\um} spectral bandwidth.
+For broader bandwidths, options consist of compensation mechanisms or splitting into multiple wavelength bands (\cref{ssec:compensation}.)

 While we expect null depth and spectral bandwidth to be similar to results from previous testbeds, we have more stringent requirements on throughput, and need to build a setup compatible with cryogenic operation.
 At that point, the Warm Bench will have concluded its primary objective, but will remain in use for prototyping.